CenterForDigitalHumanities/blog/_posts/2017-07-13-identity-through-evidence.md

 ### Find an artifact

-According to [ongrannystrail.com](https://www.google.com/url?q=https://ongrannystrail.com/2012/09/09/i-went-out-of-my-tent-and-saw-about-twenty-flying-machines/&sa=D&ust=1515534612898000&usg=AFQjCNGXXRGQEc2kzwwdax25lwhYVkZEJg), Dayna Gooch Jacobs has a letter from World War I. There are already strong cataloging and metadata description schemata to make this real thing a well-described lump of matter.
+According to [ongrannystrail.com](https://www.google.com/url?q=https://ongrannystrail.com/2012/09/09/i-went-out-of-my-tent-and-saw-about-twenty-flying-machines/&sa=D&ust=1515534612898000&usg=AFQjCNGXXRGQEc2kzwwdax25lwhYVkZEJg){: style="max-width: clamp(75px, 35vw, 350px);" .pull-right}, Dayna Gooch Jacobs has a letter from World War I. There are already strong cataloging and metadata description schemata to make this real thing a well-described lump of matter.
 At this point, the way in which it is discovered is decidedly analog:

 > "Hello, Mrs. Jacobs?
 Would you mind if I stopped by to look at your WWI letter?"